-agency staff spend receiving paper records, converting them into an electronic format, andassociating them with case files.
+agency staff spend receiving paper records, converting them into an electronic format, and associating them with case files.

-17 If properly deployed, these processes make adjudicative systems easier to use and more 18 accessible to the public, reduce the administrative burden on agency staff, and increase the 19 accuracy of information collected during adjudication.
-However, these processes can also pose 20 significant risks, including increased burdens due to poor design, exposure of agencies' computer 21 systems to malware and other security threats, and ongoing costs of maintenance and upgrades.
-22 In designing and implementing online processes, agencies should not only address these risks but also ensure that they meet all legal accessibility requirements.4 In addition, agencies should make 23 24 user resources available in languages other than English.5
+If properly deployed, these processes make adjudication systems easier to use and more accessible to the public, reduce the administrative burden on agency staff, and increase the accuracy of information collected during adjudication.
+However, these processes can also pose significant risks, including increased burdens due to poor design, exposure of agencies' computer systems to malware and other security threats, and ongoing costs of maintenance and upgrades.
+In designing and implementing online processes, agencies should not only address these risks but also ensure that they meet all legal accessibility requirements.4 In addition, agencies should make user resources available in languages other than English.5

-Examples of agencies with online adjudication processes include the Social Security Administration, Department of Veterans Affairs, and U.S. Citizenship and Immigration Services, which have launched robust customer service portals that provide a single, user-friendly website that let parties perform tasks at many stages of adjudication from case initiation through appeal.
+Examples of agencies with online adjudication processes include the Social Security Administration, Department of Veterans Affairs, and U.S. Citizenship and Immigration Services, which have launched robust customer service portals that let parties perform tasks at many stages of adjudication from case initiation through appeal.
 Others have only recently begun to develop online processes, particularly in response to office closures during the COVID-19 pandemic.

 This Recommendation encourages agencies to develop online processes and provides best practices for agencies to consider when doing so.
 Of course, agencies have different needs, serve different communities, and have different resources available to them.
 Further, what works best for one agency may not be appropriate for another.
-This Recommendation identifies steps
+This Recommendation identifies steps that agencies can consider at any stage of developing online processes to improve the accuracy, efficiency, and accessibility of their adjudication systems.